 About this artwork

 “Is Nadelman serious?” asked a writer for the New York World in 1919.
 “Are these things art, or only insolence?”
-This indignation stemmed from the fact that Elie Nadelman’s sculptures depicted people in contemporary dress, rather than the classical drapery used by most sculptors at the time.
-Nadelman garbed the figure of Female Dancer in a short dress and high heels, evoking the entertainments of the modern city.
-Female Dancer twirled into the Roaring Twenties with whimsy and charm, among the attributes that made Nadelman one of the most celebrated American modernist sculptors of the early 20th century.
+This indignation was sparked by Elie Nadelman’s choice to depict people in contemporary clothing rather than the classical drapery used by most sculptors at the time.
+Here, the woman’s short dress and high heels evoke modern city life during the Roaring Twenties with whimsy and charm.

 - Elie Nadelman